leegare/Airbnb-User-Preference-on-Listings/README.md

 ![**Figure Price_range**](images/EDA_price_range.png)

 The dataset shows 50 unique zipcodes and 50 unique cities (or districts) where Paris has approximately 20 zipcodes (or the number of its districts a.k.a arrondissements) and the remaining zipcodes greater than 75020 correspond to the suburbs.
+There are 269 listings in the suburbs, a number so negligeable it will not affect the results if removed from the dataset.
 In the figure below are the listings in Paris only, where there are a few outliers quite far from the city limits.
 The size of each listing is proportional to its price

 ![**Figure Districts of Paris**](images/EDA_Arrondissements_copie.png)